will-rowe/artic-tools/docs/primerscheme.md

 TODO: more info on primer processing logic

-## Scheme Validation
+## Scheme validation

 The primer schemes are read from file and validated.

 On reading from file, the following must be true:

-* file must exist and be readable
+- file must exist and be readable
-* a recognised primer scheme version must be provided
+- a recognised primer scheme version must be provided
-* must be TSV with correct column count correct for scheme version
+- must be TSV with correct column count correct for scheme version
-* must not contain multiple reference sequence IDs
+- must not contain multiple reference sequence IDs
-* each row must encode a primer (problem rows are flagged and validation fails after all rows are tried)
+- each row must encode a primer (problem rows are flagged and validation fails after all rows are tried)

 Once the file processed for primers, the following checks are made:

-* check there are primers in the scheme
+- check there are primers in the scheme
-* check the number of forward primers match the number of reverse primers (this is **after** merging alts)
+- check the number of forward primers match the number of reverse primers (this is **after** merging alts)
-* check forward and reverse primers make proper amplicons (based on shared canonical primer IDs)
+- check forward and reverse primers make proper amplicons (based on shared canonical primer IDs)
-* check there are no gaps in the scheme
+- check there are no gaps in the scheme

 The following information can be reported from the scheme:

-* number of pools, primers, amplicons etc.
+- number of pools, primers, amplicons etc.
-* mean amplicon size
+- mean amplicon size
-* the scheme span, with respect to the reference co-ordinates
+- the scheme span, with respect to the reference co-ordinates
-* the scheme amplicon overlaps (i.e. the proportion of the scheme span with >1 amplicon coverage)
+- the scheme amplicon overlaps (i.e. the proportion of the scheme span with >1 amplicon coverage)

+## Creating amplicons